 If you’re thinking of writing a business book with a business purpose, here’s an overview of the basic process.
 I’ve sketched the key decisions you will need to make in each stage.
 If you want to chat about your options, use the form at the end of this link to contact me and set up a free Options Review Session.

-Before you Begin
+Before You Begin the Process

-Writing the Book
+Write the Book

 How will the book get written?
 The basic options are writing the book yourself, writing with the help of a book writing coach, and using a writing partner or ghostwriter.

-Promoting the Book
+Producing the Book